LeoSan/CursosHabilidadesBlandas2022/00_Oratoria_Escritura/02_CursoTallerOratoria/certificado/Taller de Oratoria.md

 9.
 When practicing for your speech, the following elements are considered to determine how much time you should invest in rehearsing.
-Audience's goals and expectations   --- Topic's complexity and presentation duration REPASAR CLASE
+Audience, topic's complexity and goals

 10.
-The only element in our speech script we need to memorize is our ______ Metaphors and Analogies --- Statistics and data REPASAR CLASE
+The only element in our speech script we need to memorize is our ______ Metaphors and Analogies --- Statistics and data  --- Claims and supports REPASAR CLASE

 11.